5 Deep Dives for Employers, How to Impress NPs and PAs During a Job interview

 During the interview, we suggest inviting potential employees to shadow or round with a provider on the team.
 In doing so, the candidate can meet the team he or she will work with, observe the relationships between team members (such as the physician-APP partnership), witness positive attributes of the team culture, and feel out if the role is the right fit for him or her.
 The primary goal for all members is generally quality patient care, so view the shadowing time as an opportunity to demonstrate this message, as well as a positive culture and team dynamics.

 Can you tell me about the orientation?

-Timely communication with the prospective candidate and providing a travel itinerary are simple ways to make a good impression right from the start of the interview process.
+Before the interview, timely communication with the prospective NP or PA.
+It helps to provide a travel itinerary, this is a simple way to make a good impression right from the start of the interview process.
 Make sure to include transportation, hotel, parking, and emergency contact information ahead of time.
 If the candidate is coming from out of town and considering relocating, dinner with the team and time to explore the area, perhaps even with a realtor, are an added bonus.
 At the end of the interview, be sure to let the candidate know when to expect to hear from you and always be sure to follow up, whether you plan to offer the job or not.
 Your reputation as an employer is communicated with every interview—regardless of whether you choose to move forward with a candidate.

 We wish you the best of luck in the hiring process!
-Although it can be lengthy and at times stressful, selecting the right candidate can make a big difference in terms of team and patient satisfaction.
+Although it can be lengthy and at times stressful, selecting the right candidate can make a big difference.
 Melnic can help ensure that this is a seamless, highly successful process.
 We are here to help at any point in the interview process, including if and when anything goes awry.
 Exceptional candidate and employer experience are always our top goals when it comes to helping you through your interview process.